-If you're visiting Charlotte for vacation or happen to be in town on a business trip, you'll likely notice the large number of small towns and named suburbs that make up the Charlotte metropolitan area including towns and cities located in Mecklenburg, Cabarrus, Iredell, Union, and Gaston counties in North Carolina and York County in South Carolina.
+If you're visiting Charlotte, North Carolina for vacation or happen to be in town on a business trip, you'll likely notice the large number of small towns and named suburbs that make up the Charlotte metropolitan area including towns and cities located in Mecklenburg, Cabarrus, Iredell, Union, and Gaston counties in North Carolina and York County in South Carolina.

-Charlotte itself is the County Seat of Mecklenburg County and the largest city in the area, but Concord, Gastonia, and Rock Hill are also sizeable towns close by with lots to offer businesspeople and tourists alike—you just have to look closely to discover the hidden secrets, great adventures, and unique finds in the cities and towns that make up the suburbs of Charlotte, North Carolina.
+Charlotte itself is the County Seat of Mecklenburg County and the largest city in the area, but Concord, Gastonia, and Rock Hill are also sizeable towns close by with lots to offer business people and tourists alike—you just have to look closely to discover the hidden secrets, great adventures, and unique finds in the cities and towns that make up the suburbs of Charlotte.

-No matter what you want to do on your vacation to Charlotte, chances are you can do it without ever leaving the city limits, but be sure to check out our Charlotte Travel Guide for a complete listing of everywhere to go to eat, sleep, and play in the area.
+No matter what you want to do on your vacation to Charlotte, chances are you can do it without ever leaving the city limits.

 Located on the northeast side of Charlotte, Cabarrus County offers visitors a respite from the hustle and bustle of the city while still providing many of the amenities and entertainment options city dwellers have come to expect from the region.

 In Concord, you can explore Sea Life Charlotte-Concord—an interactive aquarium and exhibit all about the ocean and its creatures—which includes a 360-degree ocean tunnel, thousands of aquatic animals and plants, and even a few touch pools where kids and adults alike can literally feel oceanic life in their hands.